 For basic/translational laboratory research, the topics of investigation could include but are not limited to mechanistic studies of the following:

 - Basic science studies of hematopoietic stem cell transplantation biology

 - Mechanisms underlying GvHD and novel prevention and/or treatment approaches.

 - Basic or translational studies that address relapse post transplant.

 - Other cell-based therapies, e.g., engineered TCR, CAR-T cell, antigen-presenting cells, or NK cell therapies.

 - Basic or translational studies of novel pharmacologics for prevention and/or treatment of BMT complications.

-New in 2022, a seventh award will be made based on meritorious priority score to an applicant who self-identifies as an underrepresented minority (URM), as defined by the NIH (Black or African American , Hispanic or Latino, American Indian or Alaska Native, and Native Hawaiian and or other Pacific Islander).
+A seventh award will be made based on meritorious priority score to an applicant who self-identifies as an underrepresented minority (URM), as defined by the NIH (Black or African American, Hispanic or Latino, American Indian or Alaska Native, and Native Hawaiian or other Pacific Islander).
+NOTE:

 - Applicants who self-identify as URMs are not only eligible for this 7th NIA, but also remain eligible for any of the other 6 awards as described above.